code-for-charlottesville/LAJC-Wage-Theft-Data/README.md

 But please track the other reasons as well!
 (E.g., complainant can’t be found / worker dropped or withdrew their claim / worker got paid / 2-year statute of limitations / insufficient documentation to proceed, etc.)

-3. Data about case duration: (Open Date to Case Closed).
-I’m particularly interested in:
+3. **A figure or table to tell us about case duration**: (Open Date to Case Closed).
+LAJC is particularly interested in:

-                                                               i.
-How many cases closed the same day they were opened
+  * How many cases closed the same day they were opened

-                                                             ii.
-Average/median/modal length of time each case is open
+  * Average/median/modal length of time each case is open

-                                                           iii.
-Longest amount of time that any case was open
+  * Longest amount of time that any case was open

-                                                           iv.
-Distribution of case duration (for cases that were not closed the same day they were open)
+  * Distribution of case duration (for cases that were not closed the same day they were open)

-                1-10 days open
+    * 1-10 days open
-                11-31 days open
+    * 11-31 days open
-                32-90 days open
+    * 32-90 days open
-                91-120 days open
+    * 91-120 days open
-                Over 120 days open
+    * Over 120 days open

-        Data About Case Processing
+4. **A figure or table to telln us about case processing**

-                                                               i.
-Number/% of cases closed after a first-response investigation
+  * Number/% of cases closed after a first-response investigation

-                                                             ii.
-Number/% of cases closed after a formal investigation, or an informal investigation
+  * Number/% of cases closed after a formal investigation, or an informal investigation

-                                                           iii.
-Number/% of cases closed after a settlement conference
+  * Number/% of cases closed after a settlement conference

-                                                           iv.
-Wage Orders issued
+  * Wage Orders issued

-                                                             v.
-Cases sent to collections/amounts recovered
+  * Cases sent to collections/amounts recovered

-                                                           vi.
-Number of cases where DOLI took the employer to court (civil or criminal)
+  * Number of cases where DOLI took the employer to court (civil or criminal)

-        Data about money recovered.
+5. **A figure or table to tell us about money recovered**

                                                                i.
 Number/% of cases where DOLI recovered some money for the worker